AbdullahShaikh-dotnet/Coupon-Dotnet_Minimal_API-React_19-/README.md

 - **Backend** → Clean, modular **Minimal API** built on **.NET 9**, using EF Core + SQL Server
 - **Frontend** → **React 19** with **Shadcn UI**
 - **Full-stack template** → Ideal for learning, prototyping, or extending into production apps

 ---

+## 🧾 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---